-A' for ACCEPT
+'A' for ACCEPT

-Instructor: You must accept that there is a request for assistance, a complaint or a situation to be resolved.
+You must accept that there is a request for assistance, a complaint or a situation to be resolved.
 There will be times when you disagree that there is a situation - you may think that the customer is unjustified in his/her opinion or complaint, or that it's not your job or responsibility to respond.

-However, much time can be wasted in refuting the request or complaint.
-It can also cause needless ill-will against your agency.
-Small questions or concerns can escalate into large complaints or incidents when an employee doesn't willingly address or accept that something is being asked of him or her.
+However, much time can be wasted in refuting the request or complaint, and can make the customer feel as though your organization doesn't care.
+Small questions or concerns can escalate into large complaints or incidents when an employee doesn't willingly address or accept that customer service is his or her responsibility.

-- Do not immediately refer a customer to someone else in the agency without trying to respond first. - As much as you might disagree with a passenger's opinion, you still have to deal with it.
+- Do not immediately refer a customer to someone else in the agency without trying to respond first. - Do not dismiss the customer without hearing the story, request or complaint. - As much as you might disagree with a passenger's opinion, you still have to deal with it.